top of page

 Kings of Kawergosk tells the stories of two football prodigies, Nizar and Islam, as they and their families try to find a way forward after an unending series of conflicts in Syria mire them in Kawergosk Refugee Camp for nearly a decade.

-Although the boys have European football aspirations, rather than being a road-to-the-pros narrative, Kings of Kawergosk is a deeply sublime exploration of childhood — with all its transcendent magic, pitfalls, and triumphs — in the context of a football obsessed Kurdish refugee community.
+Although the boys have European football aspirations, rather than just being a road-to-the-pros narrative, Kings of Kawergosk is a deeply sublime exploration of childhood — with all its transcendent magic, pitfalls, and triumphs — in the context of a football obsessed Kurdish refugee community and its families.

 Nizar, 14 years old, dreams of playing for a big club in Europe.
 However, his understanding of the world outside the camp’s fences and how professional football works is closed-off and marked by naivete and despondency.
 Believing that life in Kurdistan is hopeless and smugglers are the only way out, Nizar makes a series of decisions that puts both his prospects as a footballer and his life on a downward trajectory.
 With a coach’s friendship, Nizar seeks the resilience to get back up after his disappointments.